 All companies consolidated on a line-by-line basis are 100% owned related subsidiary undertakings of AIL.
 Companies included as participations are included proportionately based on the level of control held by the AIL Group.

-The differences in asset and liability values between the consolidated AIL UK GAAP financial statements and the Solvency II balance sheets are driven by two primary factors:
+The differences in asset and liability values between the partly consolidated AIL UK GAAP financial statements and the Solvency II balance sheets are driven by one primary factor: